About the area

 Boreen Point village is a small township on Queensland's largest natural saltwater lake, Lake Cootharaba, just 30 minutes from Noosa Heads.
 Lake Cootharaba, named after the Aboriginal name for the lake (meaning the place where wood could be found for making notched or studded clubs) is Queensland's biggest natural saltwater lake.
 The lake is 10km long and 5km wide, with an average depth of 1.5m.
 It is the gateway to Australia's only everglades system.
 From Boreen Point and Elanda Point, you can access the upper Noosa River, the Noosa Everglades and the Great Sandy National Park.
 The area is perfect for nature lovers and families alike, with the shallow lake a safe place to swim, kayak and play.
 The area is home to an array of native wildlife and is popular with bird watchers.

 Boreen Point and Elanda point are accessible by car, kayak or boat.
 There are several popular camping and fishing spots in the area.
 Boreen Point is famous for its historic pub, the Apollonian Hotel, while luxury glamping accommodation is available at Habitat Noosa.
 Historic Mill Point, a former sawmill and township, is an easy 2.5km walk from Elanda Point.

 Noosa Biosphere Reserve

-There is a strong and genuine sense of respect and pride held by the local community for the pristine environment we are blessed with.
+The area is part of the Noosa Biosphere Reserve.
+Boreen Point is surrounded by the Great Sandy National Park – Cooloola Section and Rural Preservation Zone.
+There is a strong and genuine sense of respect and pride held by the local community for the pristine environment in which we live.